whufirst/hello-world/README.md

 how to push a new file from local terminal to Github? the first time you need to execute: git push --set-upstream origin the second time with command:
+1. git add filename
+2. git commit -m filename
+3. git push